-- The conference, if requested, shall follow the grievance process as described in Article XIV of the collectively bargained agreement between Green Dot and AMU; - 6.
-The teacher may have an Association representative present at the conference if he/she desires;
+The conference, if requested, shall follow the grievance process as described in Article XIV of the collectively bargained agreement between Green Dot and AMU;

 13. FINANCES

 a.
 Financial Sustainability: Discuss how your school will sustain its vision, mission and goals relying only on regular District funding or charter funding.